Starting a home-based ECE service

 The statement of philosophy tells everyone who works or comes into your premises what is special about your service and what you want to achieve.

-The Education (Early Childhood Services) Regulations 2008 require you to develop and display a statement of philosophy.
+The Education (Early Childhood Services) Regulations 2008 (external link)require you to develop and display a statement of philosophy.
 It needs to be easy to understand by everyone involved in your service and clearly displayed.

 What would you put in a statement of philosophy?